chaostoolkit/chaostoolkit/README.md

 the proposed changes, implement the changes, ensure they meet the formatting standards set out by `black`, `flake8`, and `isort`, add an entry into `CHANGELOG.md`, and then raise a PR to the repository for review

-Please refer to the [formatting](#formatting-and-linting) section for more information on the formatting standards.

 The Chaos Toolkit projects require all contributors must sign a [Developer Certificate of Origin][dco] on each commit they would like to merge